violet712/violet712.github.io/paper_notes100/04-RL_A4/README.md

 >
 > All of our algorithms are based on using the temporal-difference error rather than the conventional error when updating the estimate of the average reward.
 Our proof techniques are a slight generalization of those by xxx(2001).
 In experiments with an Access-Control Queuing Task, we show some of the difficulties that can arise when using methods that rely on reference states and argue that our new algorithms can be significantly easier to use.

+## 0. 背景知识 (Discounted Reinforcement Learning Is Not an Optimization Problem)

+### Introduction

+Reinforcement learning (RL) is a paradigm in which an agent learns to interact with an environment in order to maximize reward [Sutton and Barto, 2018].
+Many interesting RL problems concern continuing tasks in which the agent lives and learns over a single lifetime, rather than experiencing a sequence of distinct episodes.
+Some examples of continuing tasks include routing internet packets, managing the inventory in a warehouse, and controlling the temperature in a data center.

+In continuing tasks, it is common practice to value immediate rewards more highly than rewards further in the future — this is called temporal discounting.
+One reason is that the sum of future rewards (which is finite for episodic tasks) can grow to infinity as the agent and environment continually interact.
+With discounting the sum of the infinitely many future rewards remains bounded even when the length of the interaction does not.
+In this paper, we take the position that this common practice has serious conceptual flaws and should be carefully reconsidered.

+**Q. 什么是平均收益?**
+A.

+**Q. 为什么在持续性任务中放弃折扣回报,转而使用平均收益?**
+A.

+**Q. Discounted Reinforcement Learning Is Not an Optimization Problem (why?)**
+A. Discounted reinforcement learning is fundamentally incompatible with function approximation for control in continuing tasks. *It is not an optimization problem in its usual formulation, so when using function approximation there is no optimal policy*.
+We substantiate these claims, then go on to address some misconceptions about discounting and its connection to the average reward formulation.
+We encourage researchers to adopt rigorous optimization approaches, such as maximizing average reward, for reinforcement learning in continuing tasks.

 ## 1. Average-Reward Learning and Planning

 In the average-reward setting, experience is continuing (not broken up into episodes) and the agent seeks to maximize the average reward per step, or reward rate, with equal weight given to immediate and delayed rewards.